Cosmological gravitational particle production and its implications for cosmological relics: Recent and ongoing activity

 \subsection{Observational: laboratory tests}

-The phenomenon of CGPP is not expected to have any discernible impact on the scale of laboratories in the universe today.
-Due to the enormous hierarchy between everyday length scales and the present cosmological horizon, the cosmological expansion plays no role.
-Technically speaking, the time-dependent frequency $\omega_k^2(\eta)$, for example see \eref{eq:omegak_scalar}, is approximately constant on the time scales of an experiment and mode evolution remains nearly adiabatic without particle production.
+The phenomenon of CGPP is not expected to have any discernible impact on the scale of laboratories in the Universe today.
+Owing to the enormous hierarchy between everyday length scales and the present cosmological horizon, the cosmological expansion plays no role.
+Technically speaking, the time-dependent frequency $\omega_k^2(\eta)$ [see \eref{eq:omegak_scalar}] is approximately constant on the timescales of an experiment and mode evolution remains nearly adiabatic without particle production.